dtischler/rice-classifier/README.md

 ![](img/training-3.png)

 You can use the QR code to once again launch inferencing directly in the phone’s browser, and placing a few grains of Basmati and a few grains of Jasmine next to each other, I found that the model is far less accurate, and has trouble correctly identifying the species of rice.
 In some cases, it is simply incorrect, in others the model flips back and forth between Basmati, Jasmine, or “Uncertain”, meaning it simply can’t figure out which variety it is.
 Of course, it did get some correct, but overall the model was not reliable enough to consider it a success.
 Perhaps additional training cycles could help, or, modifying parameters and creating a fine-tuned model can help improve functionality.
 But let’s also consider the dataset for a moment.
-Essentially, we used *someone else’s** data, and while it’s great they made their work public, unless we replicate their exact conditions, our environment does not match their environment.
+Essentially, we used _someone else’s_ data, and while it’s great they made their work public, unless we replicate their exact conditions, our environment does not match their environment.
 Do we know anything about the lighting they used?
 Do we know the exact distance from the camera to the rice grain, and what level of zoom they used?
 What about the pure black background, which I do not have replicated here?
 Thus, with 15,000 images exhibiting those pre-defined conditions, but my local conditions not being an exact match, our model is not generalized enough to be effective in my situation.

 While it was convenient to use ready-made data, unless we replicate the precise conditions used when those images of rice were collected, our model performance will suffer.

-That leads us to the second method of collecting data for a machine learning project, which is certainly more time consuming but can hopefully lead to more accurate results and a better-performing computer vision model:  Collecting your own data.
+That leads us to the second method of collecting data for a machine learning project, which is certainly more time consuming but can hopefully lead to more accurate results and a better-performing computer vision model:  collecting your own data.

 ## Collect Your Own Dataset

 Now that we have explored the “quicker” method of using an existing dataset, which as you can see may or may not work reliably for your machine learning projects, we can return to the earlier point of dataset quality and capturing data yourself.
 This will take much longer, but for enterprise machine learning projects at scale, having a dataset that you know represents real-world conditions, aligns to the environmental conditions of your deployed devices, and simply knowing what is in the data will have a dramatic effect on the outcome of your project.
 In this particular case, this means we need to collect several hundred pictures of grains of rice.
 Eliminating the pure black background, having a consistent level of zoom that matches my phone, and lighting in my room will better align our images being fed into the model creation, hopefully resulting in a model that is more accurate upon deployment back to the phone later.